intel/rsp-sw-toolkit-im-suite-mqtt-device-service/README.md

 make build image
 ```

-3. To use this service with Docker you *MUST* add it to your `docker-compose.yml` and giving it network access to the EdgeX services and the MQTT broker.
+3. To use this service with Docker you *MUST* add it to the EdgeX `docker-compose.yml` to saved in the [prerequisite section](#edgex-edinburgh-release) and giving it network access to the EdgeX services and the MQTT broker.
 If the
 EdgeX services are reachable on a network named `edgex-network` (this is the default name in the EdgeX Edginburgh docker-compose.yml) and the MQTT
 broker is reachable via `172.17.0.1`, add this section to the `docker-compose.yml`: